U.S. Government Strategy

 USG’s Collective Progress

-The U.S. Government Departments and Agencies involved in the Strategy have reported the following results from April 1, 2019, to March 31, 2020.
-These results highlight many of the ways in which the U.S. Government’s investments in international basic education are fulfilling the goals articulated in the READ Act, but do not reflect all USG investments in the sector.
+The U.S. Government Departments and Agencies involved in the Strategy have annually reported results from fiscal year 2019 and fiscal year 2020.
+The following results from fiscal year 2020 highlight many of the ways in which the U.S. Government’s investments in international basic education are fulfilling the goals articulated in the READ Act, but do not reflect all USG investments in the sector.

-- Provided more than 892,000 individuals with tertiary, vocational, and other workforce training.
+- Reached more than 25.4 million primary and secondary students in 57 countries and more than one million individuals in 48 countries with tertiary, vocational, and other workforce training.

-- Provided education interventions to at least 12 million girls and women in formal and non-formal settings.
+- Provided education interventions to at least 12.1 million women and girls in formal and nonformal settings.

 USG Support to Basic Education Map